apahim/cls-controller/DESIGN.md

 - **Healthy**: Optional condition for more complex health checks

 #### 2. Resource Status (Raw)
-The complete, unfiltered status from the actual Kubernetes resource:
+The complete, unfiltered status from the actual Kubernetes resource's `.status` field:
 - **Job**: `.status` with conditions, active/succeeded counts, completion time
-- **Config Connector DNSRecordSet**: `.status` with conditions, observedState, and DNS record details
+- **Config Connector DNSManagedZone**: `.status` with conditions, observedGeneration, and `.observedState` (actual GCP resource state)
 - **HostedCluster**: `.status` with version info, kubeconfig, conditions

+**Config Connector Note**: The `.status.observedState` field contains the actual state of the GCP resource as reported by Google Cloud APIs, providing real-time visibility into the cloud resource status.

 This gives cls-backend both:
 - **Structured view**: Via controller conditions for consistent interpretation